ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Introduction

 \section{Introduction}

 Deep neural architectures are successful in various tasks \cite{lecun2015deep}, including image classification (the focus of this paper).
-However, they tend to be mostly inscrutable black-boxes, whereas, especially in high-stakes settings, interpretability is crucial and interpretable models are advocated over black-boxes, especially if they achieve comparable performance ~\cite{Rudin19}.
+However, they tend to be mostly inscrutable black-boxes.
+In high-stakes settings, interpretability is crucial and interpretable models are advocated, especially if they achieve comparable performance ~\cite{Rudin19}.

-Prototypical-part learning for image classification amounts to learning prototypical-parts of classes in images by introducing a \emph{prototype layer} between a \emph{convolutional backbone} and a \emph{classifier} \cite{chen2019looks}.
+Prototypical-part-learning for image classification amounts to learning proto\-typical-parts of classes in images by introducing a \emph{prototype layer} between a \emph{convolutional backbone} and a \emph{classifier} \cite{chen2019looks}.
 Prototypical-parts are latent representations of patches in images , like the beak or tail of a bird (see Figure~\ref{fig:protoVSsuperProto} (a)).
 The prototype layer determines the similarity between prototypical-parts and patches in the latent space that the convolutional backbone maps to.
-Even though some prototypical-parts may correspond to background patches that are meaningless for humans (rather than exclusively meaningful parts in images as in Figure~\ref{fig:protoVSsuperProto} (a)), they allow making transparent classifications, based on clearly defined prototypes, if the classifier is interpretable (e.g., logistic regression as in ProtoPNet \cite{chen2019looks}).
+While some prototypical-parts may be meaningless for humans, the same can be said about some of the latent features learnt by black-box models \cite{jo2017measuring}.
+The transparency of protypical-part approaches allows detecting if a decision has been made based on meaningful patterns or statistical artefacts.

 We propose \emph{ProtoArgNet} (Section~\ref{sec:ProtoArgNet}, overviewed in Figure~\ref{fig:architecture}), a novel interpretable deep neural architecture for image classification in the spirit of prototypical-part-learning.
 Similar to ProtoPShare \cite{RymarczykST021} and ProtoTrees \cite{NautaBS21}, ProtoArgNet shares prototypes among classes.
-However, while these and other prototypical-part-learning approaches associate every class with multiple prototypical parts, ProtoArgNet summarizes them in a single \emph{super-prototypes} per class that encodes spatial relationships between them ~(see Figure \ref{fig:protoVSsuperProto} (b) for an illustration).
+However, while existing prototypical-part-learning approaches associate every class with multiple prototypical parts, ProtoArgNet summarizes them in a single \emph{super-prototype} per class.
+Intuitively, the super-prototype combines local activations of prototypes to encode spatial relationships amongst them ~(see Figure \ref{fig:protoVSsuperProto} (b) for an illustration).
+As we will demonstrate in the experiments with the SHAPES dataset~\cite{SHAPES}, these relationships are essential for some classification tasks but state-of-the-art prototypical-part-learning approaches are unable to capture them.
+This localization of prototypical-parts can be particularly useful in medical diagnosis \cite{xprotonet} where the model can predict the location of disease indicators without requiring masks for the training data.
+Figure \ref{fig:brain} shows an application of ProtoArgNet to an MRI scan for brain tumor diagnosis \cite{brainMRIdataset}.